-Veolia Environnement S.A.'s (Veolia) credit quality is underpinned by (1) its size and position as one of the largest groups in global environmental services; (2) the diversification of its revenue base by business, contract type and geography; and (3) the low risk profile of its water business.
-These factors are balanced by (1) Veolia's exposure to the macroeconomic cycle through its waste business; and (2) the increasing proportion of short-term contracts with industrial clients in its revenue mix.
+Veolia Environnement S.A.'s (Veolia) credit quality is underpinned by (1) its size and position as one of the largest groups in global environmental services, which benefit from positive structural dynamics; (2) the diversification of its revenue base by business, contract type and geography; and (3) the relatively low risk profile of its water business, which accounted for 42% of revenue over the 12 months ended 30 June 2019 and is characterised by low volume volatility.
+These factors are balanced by (1) Veolia's exposure to the macroeconomic cycle through its waste business, which accounted for 37% of revenue in the same period; and (2) the increasing proportion of short-term contracts with industrial clients in its revenue mix.

-From the financial risk perspective, we expect the group to continue to maintain a moderate leverage profile with funds from operations (FFO)/net debt around 20% and retained cash flow (RCF)/net debt in the mid-teens in percentage terms (see Exhibit 1).
-This is mostly predicated on the continued successful delivery of the group's cost-saving programme, which should more than offset the pressure stemming from weak price indexation in the European water business.
+From a financial risk perspective, we expect the group to maintain a moderate leverage profile, with funds from operations (FFO)/net debt around 20% and retained cash flow (RCF)/net debt in the midteens in percentage terms (see Exhibit 1).
+This is mostly predicated on the continued success of the group's cost-saving programme.
+Achieved savings may fall short of the levels seen in 2018 but, since early 2019, the group has benefitted from higher price indexation in the European water business.

-Exhibit 1 Financial profile expected to remain resilient
+Financial profile is likely to remain resilient

 The 2019 and 2020 estimates represent Moody's forward view, and not the view of the issuer.
-Sources: Veolia, Moody's Investors Service
+Sources: Veolia and Moody's Investors Service